Our Plants

 Native: Colorado south to Texas, west to California.

-Blackfoot cleaned themselves with this as part of religious rituals.
-California’s Shasta Indians prepared dead bodies to be buried with the leaves.
+Blackfoot used the leaves to clean themselves as part of religious rituals.
+California’s Shasta Indians used the leaves to prepare dead bodies to be buried.
 HoChunk made a smudge to revive the unconscious.
 Cahuilla Indians made baskets and roofs and walls of their homes with the stems.
-First collected for gardens by Thomas Nuttall in early 1800’s.
-Artemisia named for the wife of Mausolus, king of Caria, who began using another Artemisia.
+First collected for gardens by Meriwether Lewis October 1, 1804 in South Dakota.
+Artemisia named for the wife of Mausolus, king of Caria, who began using the plants and adopted it as hers.
 Miller 1768.

 • Artemisia stellerana Beach wormwood, Dusty miller Z 3-7